fbpx

 When interviewing, ask what clients they have worked with in the past.
 It will give you a good idea of what experience they hold and how you can best utilize it for your business growth.

-b) Seek Out Testimonials
+b) Seek out testimonials

 Reach out to their past employer and client to know about their skills, behavior, and attitude about work or ask them if they can provide you with any proof of work.